Sometimes, I get squirrely.

 Like most of my recipes, this is quite easily modified!
 I used what I had on hand, so if you have two lemons and no lime, or just oranges, or whatever, give it a try anyways!

 First, zest the fruit.
 I don’t have a zester, so I just use a thin, sharp paring knife to cut the peel away from the white inner pith, and then mince the peels.
 Mince the ginger – no need to peel it in this recipe.

-Juice the now unpeeled fruit, and throw the juiced mushy leftover fruit into a jar and cover with white vinegar to make citrus cleanser!
+Juice the unpeeled fruit and set it aside.
+I put the mushy leftover fruit into a jar and covered it with white vinegar to make a citrus cleanser.